cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 describe("another complex example using a forgotten 'return'", function(){
   it("forgets to return a promise", function(){
     // we forget to return the promise to our test
-    // which means the test passes synchronously and
+    // which means the test passes synchronously but
-    // our promise resolves during the next test run
+    // our promise resolves during the next test.
+    //
-    // and queues commands on the wrong test Cypress.Promise.delay(10).then(function(){
+    // this causes the commands to be queued on the
+    // wrong test
+    Cypress.Promise.delay(10).then(function(){
       cy.get("body").children().should("not.contain", "foo")
     })

     // the correct way to write the above test code would be this:
-    // it("forgets to return a promise", function(){
+    // it("does not forget to return a promise", function(){
     //   return Cypress.Promise.delay(10).then(function(){
     //     return cy.get("body").children().should("not.contain", "foo")
     //   })
     // }
   })

-  it("there's nothing wrong with this test, but it will also fail due to the previous test", function(){
+  it("this test will fail due to the previous poorly written test", function(){
-    // we will get the error here that Cypress detected it still had commands in its command queue
+    // we will get the error here that Cypress detected
+    // it still had commands in its command queue
+    //
+    // Cypress will print the commands out which should
-    // it will print them out, and help us figure out its the previous test which is the problem cy.wait(10)
+    // help us figure out that the previous test is
+    // causing this error message
+    cy.wait(10)
   })
 })
 ```